Implementing Scalable Bioinformatic Workflows in Snakemake & Nextflow

 UCSC Genome Browser: a full-featured genomic data system

 Lead Trainer: Robert Kuhn, Associate Director of UCSC Genome Browser, Training and Outreach, Genome Browser licensing

 8 Nov 2018 12:00 – 3:00 AEDT (Vic, NSW), 11:00 – 2:00 AEST (Qld), 11:30 – 2:30 ACDT (SA)

 This workshop provides hands-on instruction in the use of the UCSC Genome Browser, which is a widely used platform for interpreting many types of genome-wide data for a large number of organisms.
 In the context of human genetics, aggregated data from hundreds of projects are available, including short and long variants (SNPs and CNVs), benign and pathogenic variants from several large databases, and metagenomic data such as histone- and DNA modification.
 The Browser provides a consistent interface and gene models for mouse and more than 120 other animals.

 The workshop will also demonstrate recently added features including display of exons only, display of discontinuous regions of the genome and the simultaneous, joint configuration of multiple wiggle files, such as are used to display RNA-seq data.

-This session will be offered at several EMBL-ABR Nodes around Australia, with expert hands-on help provided at each venue (registrations opening soon):
+This session will be offered at several EMBL-ABR Nodes around Australia, with expert hands-on help provided at each venue.

 - Past EMBL-ABR Events: find details and resources from past EMBL-ABR events here.

-- In 2018, EMBL-ABR will have representation at the following conferences:
+- In 2018, EMBL-ABR had representation at the following conferences:

 useR!
 2018, 10-13 July, Brisbane